 The Board’s composition is determined with regard to the majority of Directors having extensive experience in the industries that the Group operates in.
 With those that do not, having extensive experience in significant aspects of the financial reporting and risk management of ASX listed companies.
 The size of the Board is appropriate to facilitate effective discussion and efficient decision-making.
 There are a sufficient number of Directors to serve on Board sub-committees without it overburdening the Directors or making it difficult for the Directors to effectively discharge their responsibilities.

-With regard to Director independence, the Board has adopted specific principles which state that an independent Director must not be a member of management and must not, within the last three years, have been employed in an executive capacity by Regeneus or any other member of the Group, be a substantial shareholder; not be a material supplier or customer of the Group or associated either directly or indirectly with a material supplier or customers of the Group or have been a Director of the Company for such a period that his or her independence may have been compromised.
+With regard to Director independence, the Board has adopted specific principles which state that an independent Director must not be a member of management and must not, within the last three years, have been employed in an executive capacity by Regeneus or any other member of the Group, be a substantial shareholder; not be a material supplier or customer of the Group or associated either directly or indirectly with a material supplier or customers of the Group or have been a Director of the Company for such a period that his or her independence may have been comprised.

 Majority of Directors are independent

-Non-executive Directors are encouraged to confer periodically without executive Directors or other senior executives present.
+Non-Executive Directors are encouraged to confer periodically without executive Directors or other senior executives present.

 Independent Chair of the Board

-The Chair of the Board is Dr. Roger Aston, an independent Director.
+The Chair of the Board is Dr Roger Aston, an independent Director.
 The Chair is responsible for the leadership of the Board.
 This includes taking responsibility for ensuring the Board functions effectively and that they comply with the continuous disclosure requirements of the ASX listing rules with regard to communicating the operations and activities of the Group to shareholders.
-The Chairman’s responsibilities include setting the agenda for Board meetings, managing the conduct, frequency and length of Board meetings to ensure that all Directors have had the opportunity to establish a detailed understanding of the issues affecting the Group and facilitating the Board meetings to ensure effective communication between the Directors and that all Directors have contributed to the decision-making process thereby leading to a considered decision being made in the best interest of the Group.
+The Chair’s responsibilities include setting the agenda for Board meetings, managing the conduct, frequency and length of Board meetings to ensure that all Directors have had the opportunity to establish a detailed understanding of the issues affecting the Group and facilitating the Board meetings to ensure effective communication between the Directors and that all Directors have contributed to the decision-making process thereby leading to a considered decision being made in the best interest of the Group.